mehulagg/gitlab/doc/ci/merge_request_pipelines/index.md

 related to using `only/except` above (or, consider moving to `rules`).

-In [GitLab 13.7](https://gitlab.com/gitlab-org/gitlab/-/issues/201845) and later, you can add `workflow:rules` to [Switch from branch pipelines to merge request pipelines](../yaml/README.md#switch-between-branch-pipelines-and-merge-request-pipelines) after a merge request is open on the branch.
+In [GitLab 13.7](https://gitlab.com/gitlab-org/gitlab/-/issues/201845) and later, you can add `workflow:rules` to [switch from branch pipelines to merge request pipelines](../yaml/README.md#switch-between-branch-pipelines-and-merge-request-pipelines) after a merge request is open on the branch.

 ### Two pipelines created when pushing an invalid CI configuration file